 The award of first class honours or honours is subject to Senate approval and Senate reserves the right to change the above system requirements.

 BSc(ConstStudies) and BSc(PropStudies) candidates

-FB9.3 In order to be considered for the award of the degree with distinction a candidate must obtain a minimum credit weighted average mark of 75% for the degree.
+FB9.3 To be considered for the award of the degree with distinction a candidate must obtain a minimum credit weighted average of 75% for the degree.

 Exemption from or Modification of Rules